 Disability among crime fighters has a long pedigree.
 The original was Ironside, the wheelchair-using San Francisco detective from the 1960s (played by Raymond Burr who used a wheelchair in real life).
 The latest is blind lawyer turned vigilante Daredevil.
 Animation is not exempt, Joe Swanson is a paraplegic police chief in Family Guy who uses his wheelchair to enforce law and order.

-Disabled people tend to feature in news and current affairs programs as part of the news stories, rather than as presenters or commentators.
+People with disability tend to feature in news and current affairs programs as part of the news stories, rather than as presenters or commentators.
 The usual focus is reinforcing disabled stereotypes around miracle cures, inspirational disabled people and objects of charity.
 This is despite television channels having clear guidelines about the portrayal of disability.

 Image: Ade Adepitan presenting a travel show

-Documentaries about disability are often fronted by people with disabilities.
+Documentaries about disability are often fronted by people with disability.
 The transition to other programs is unusual.
 An exception is British Paralympian, wheelchair user Ade Adepitan who started with disability shows and then moved onto mainstream documentaries, including travel shows.

-Documentaries about disabilities often focus on looking at miracle cures or a “day in the life” where people are asked to experience the life of a disabled person to highlight issues that are faced in trying to deal with an inaccessible world.
+Documentaries about disabilities often focus on looking at miracle cures or a “day in the life” where people are asked to experience the life of a person with disability to highlight issues that are faced in trying to deal with an inaccessible world.
 A good example of this is the Irish TV Wheelchair Challenge where Irish rugby players (who have all had injuries that could have resulted in permanent disabilities) try and move around Dublin in a wheelchair.

 More controversial are the freak show genre where people with rare disabilities are viewed as objects of curiosity.
 This was covered in a BBC documentary by Adam Pearson.
 The opposite to the “freak show” portrayal of disability found in programs such as You Can’t Ask That on ABC TV, which has a number of episodes focussing on different disabilities.